Dementia: Terminology

+Dementia derives from demens meaning out of mind.

-Dementia in the elderly was once called senile dementia or senility, and viewed as a normal and somewhat inevitable aspect of aging.
+In the elderly it was once called senile dementia or senility which are now outdated terms.
+The condition was viewed as a normal and somewhat inevitable aspect of aging.

 By 1913–20 the term dementia praecox was introduced to suggest the development of senile-type dementia at a younger age.
 Eventually the two terms fused, so that until 1952 physicians used the terms dementia praecox (precocious dementia) and schizophrenia interchangeably.
 Since then, science has determined that dementia and schizophrenia are two different disorders, though they share some similarities.
 The term precocious dementia for a mental illness suggested that a type of mental illness like schizophrenia (including paranoia and decreased cognitive capacity) could be expected to arrive normally in all persons with greater age (see paraphrenia).
 After about 1920, the beginning use of dementia for what is now understood as schizophrenia and senile dementia helped limit the word's meaning to "permanent, irreversible mental deterioration".
-This began the change to the later use of the term.
-In recent studies, researchers have seen a connection between those diagnosed with schizophrenia and patients who are diagnosed with dementia, finding a positive correlation between the two diseases.
+This began the change to the later use of the term and researchers have seen a connection between those diagnosed with schizophrenia and patients who are diagnosed with dementia, finding a positive correlation between the two diseases.

 The view that dementia must always be the result of a particular disease process led for a time to the proposed diagnosis of "senile dementia of the Alzheimer's type" (SDAT) in persons over the age of 65, with "Alzheimer's disease" diagnosed in persons younger than 65 who had the same pathology.
 Eventually, however, it was agreed that the age limit was artificial, and that Alzheimer's disease was the appropriate term for persons with that particular brain pathology, regardless of age.

 After 1952, mental illnesses including schizophrenia were removed from the category of organic brain syndromes, and thus (by definition) removed from possible causes of "dementing illnesses" (dementias).
 At the same, however, the traditional cause of senile dementia – "hardening of the arteries" – now returned as a set of dementias of vascular cause (small strokes).
 These were now termed multi-infarct dementias or vascular dementias.

 Society and culture

-Dementia impacts not only individuals with dementia, but also their carers and the wider society.
-Among people aged 60 years and over, dementia is ranked the 9th most burdensome condition according to the 2010 Global Burden of Disease (GBD) estimates.

 The societal cost of dementia is high, especially for caregivers.
-According to research conducted in the UK, almost two out of three carers of people with dementia feel lonely.
+Research conducted in the UK shows that almost two out of three carers of people with dementia feel lonely.
 Most of the carers in the study were family members or friends.
-Family carers of people with dementia are at higher risk of developing psychological and physical conditions.
+Informal carers are at higher risk of developing psychological and physical conditions.